 Composer, ECU member since 2004Born on 11.03.1977

-Malle Maltis has written works for various chamber ensembles, chamber orchestra, music for solo instruments, number of electro-acoustic compositions and film music.
-Her works has been performed at several festivals in Estonia and around Europe – Gaudeamus Music Week in Amsterdam, Avantgarde-Tirol Festival, Festival SoundsNew in Canterbury etc.
+Malle Maltis has written works for various chamber ensembles, chamber orchestras, music for solo instruments, a number of electro-acoustic compositions and film music.
+Her works have been performed at several festivals in Estonia and around Europe – Gaudeamus Music Week in Amsterdam, Avantgarde-Tirol Festival, Festival SoundsNew in Canterbury etc.

 Malle Maltis’s works have been recognized with several prizes: in 2004, her work Res for piano, percussion and tape won the 1st prize at the International Electroacoustic Music Competition Musica Nova in Prague.
-In 2005 and 2007, she was awarded the composer’s prize at Estonian Music Days Festival.
-In 2010, her piece Chameleon chant for violin and live-electronics was the winner of the 3rd ECPNM contest for live-eletronic music works.
+In 2005 and 2007, she was awarded the composer’s prize at the Estonian Music Days Festival.
+In 2010, her piece Chameleon chant for violin and live electronics was the winner of the 3rd ECPNM contest for live-electronic music works.

-In current time, besides composing Malle Maltis teaches composition and electronic music at the Estonian Academy of Music and Theatre.
-From 2013, she serves as a music director of Estonian Drama Theatre.
+At the current time, besides composing Malle Maltis teaches composition and electronic music at the Estonian Academy of Music and Theatre.
+Since 2013, she serves as the music director of Estonian Drama Theatre.

 © EMIK 2007